-Do you need help enforcing your judgment, especially from another Province?
+Do you need help enforcing your judgment?

-Some people think that when the trial is over and the judge's decision is made or a default judgment is obtained, the debtor will automatically pay the successful party and that is the end of the case.
+Some people think that when the trial is over and the Judge’s decision is made or a Default Judgment is obtained, the debtor will automatically pay the successful party and that is the end of the case.
 Unfortunately, that is not the way it works.
 There are further steps to take to enforce full payment to you.

 Determining the next step will depend on the information you have about the debtor’s assets and ability to pay.
 If you have sufficient information, we can take an enforcement step immediately.
-If you do not know where the debtor banks, what assets he or she has, or where he or she may work, we can perform asset searches, targeting specific assets, employment, bank accounts, and personal property.
-Once we locate any of these assets we immediately garnish or seize them to satisfy the outstanding judgment.
+But, if you do not know where the debtor banks, what assets he or she has, or where he or she may work, we can perform asset searches, targeting specific assets, employment, bank accounts, and personal property.
+Once we locate any of these assets we immediately garnish or seize them to satisfy the outstanding Judgment.

 Do you want to appeal your Small Claims Court Judgment against you?